 - Low hanging fruits.
 Management consultants are always looking for things that are easy to achieve and bring big impact – this is what we call low hanging fruits.
 Those things have the highest priorities when it comes to implementation.
 One of the ways to impress a bunch of senior managers is to show them such a simple frameworks.
 This is old and simple but at the same time very efficient method.

 - KPIs and business drivers.
 Every complicated mechanism can be broken down to 3-5 simple drivers.
 If you measure those drivers, in some ways you can control the mechanism.
 That’s why management consultants quite often spend some time at the very beginning on defining proper business drivers for specific mechanism and coming up with ways to somehow measuring them using Key Performance Indicators (KPI).
-If you know the business driver behind specific mechanism and you can measure them you can try to claim that you actually understand it and maybe even you can manage it 😉
+If you know the business driver behind specific mechanism and you can measure them you can try to claim that you actually understand it and maybe even you can manage it ;).
+Check the movie showing what a good KPI is and the presentation below.

 - Benchmarks.
 If it cannot be measured it cannot be managed – that’s the golden rule of management.
 That’s why you look for KPIs and try to define them for every business.
 However, even the cleverest KPIs are useless if you can’t define the proper level for those KPIs.
 Should you serve the customer in 1 minute or maybe 10?
 How big should be your product?
 What price can we charge for it?
 To answer this sort of question you need a point of reference, that will tell you how good or bad you are in something.
 That’s why management consultants have benchmarks, preferably based on the best practices in a specific industry.
 One of the reasons why consultants get the job is that the claim to know the benchmarks for the specific industry.